 Delaplaine is a tiny town located in the state of Arkansas.
 With a population of 65 people and just one neighborhood, Delaplaine is the 340th largest community in Arkansas.

-When you are in Delaplaine, you'll notice that it is more blue-collar than most other communities in America.
-48.72% of Delaplaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Delaplaine is a blue-collar town, with 48.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Delaplaine is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Delaplaine who work in office and administrative support (15.38%), personal care services (15.38%), and farm management occupations (10.26%).

 Delaplaine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.